Władysław Moes: Marriage and later life

-In 1935, he married a noblewoman – Anna Belina-Brzozowska (1911–1978), whose family used the Belina coat of arms.
+In 1935, he married a noblewoman, Anna Belina-Brzozowska (1911–1978), whose family used the Belina coat of arms.
 They had two children, Aleksander (1936–1955) and Maria (born 1946).
 He was also the uncle of the Polish film and television actor Jerzy Moes.

 In 1939, after the German invasion of Poland, Moes fought as an officer in the ranks of the Polish Army Intelligence Brigade and he was awarded the Cross of Valour.
 He was taken prisoner in the Battle of the Bzura and sent to Oflag, where he spent almost six years.
 With the establishment of the communist regime in Poland in 1945, he was deprived of his entire property.
 He was forced to earn his living mainly as a translator and worked at the Iranian Embassy in Warsaw.

 In 1964, Moes gave an interview to Andrzej Dołegowski, the Polish translator of Mann’s works, which was published in August 1965 in the German magazine Twen, revealing that he had been the inspiration for the writer’s character Tadzio in Death in Venice:

+However, serious doubts about this identification were raised in an article in Der Spiegel in 2002, mainly because of the significant differences in age and physical appearance between the Tadzio figure of the novella and Moes.

 During the last years of his life, Moes often stayed with his daughter Maria in France.
 He died in Warsaw and was buried in the Moes family plot in the graveyard on the hill of St Peter in Pilica, southern Poland.